Crazy-Marvin/Flashy/.github/CONTRIBUTING.md

 Please send me an e-mail to [marvin@poopjournal.rocks](mailto:marvin@poopjournal.rocks?subject=Flashy%20Security%20Vulnerability).
 I may give you information how to community encrypted.
 More details may be found in the [`SECURITY.md`](https://github.com/Crazy-Marvin/Flashy/blob/trunk/.github/SECURITY.md)

 Hooray!
 You have successfully contributed to Flashy!

+## How to Contribute Money

+Please send an e-mail to [marvin@poopjournal.rocks](mailto:marvin@poopjournal.rocks?subject=Flashy%20Donation) to discuss the details.
+You may find some options on [this page](https://poopjournal.rocks/blog/donate/) too.

+Hooray!
+You have successfully contributed to Flashy!